fitzterra/volt-div/README.md

 |**I**|        |        |         |
 |**R**|        |    8k2 |         |

+**Note** that the resistor voltages are aproximations at this stage, and will only be properly calculated once we know the actual resistor value we will be using for R1.
+The resistor value must be the closest standard value we can get based on the ideal value calculated below.

 From here we can calculate the current through R2:

   Ir2 = Vr2/R2 = 5/8k3 = 0.625mA

-Since the same current flows through R1, we can calculate the value for R1
+Since the same current flows through R1, we can calculate the ideal value for R1

   R1 = Vr1/Ir1 = 13/0.625mA = 20.8k